lbl-srg/obc/specification/source/executiveSummary.rst

 factors such as building occupancy and weather conditions, can reduce building energy use by 10 to 30%.
 However, few commercial buildings have optimized control systems.
-Many existing buildings predate current energy codes, standards and guidelines.
+Many existing buildings predate current energy codes, standards and guidelines which require optimized sequences.
 New construction projects that are designed to implement such strategies frequently struggle due to the inherently complicated process of traditional design development, documentation, interpretation, implementation and